-When you review your assessment results, only questions that are answered incorrectly are displayed, along with the answers provided.
+6.5 When you review your assessment results, only questions that are answered incorrectly are displayed, with your answer choice marked with a grey bullet point.
 Using this results function allows you to focus your study on gaps in your knowledge more readily.

 If you find yourself in a position where you have been “locked” due to exceeding your maximum number of attempts, please contact your team leader via the feedback tab within the course you are in.
-If you are unsure of the process, remember there is a step-by-step instructive of the assessment process at the link here.
+Dependant on circumstances, you may be unlocked for 2 more attempts.

 If you are undertaking a course where there is a practical assignment component to be submitted, (case study, policy documents, mandatory or elective assignments etc) there will be specific instructions to advise where to upload these documents.
 Please note that these requested documents MUST be original work, and copies of other existing documents will not be accepted.
 We use plagiarism detection apps to process all submissions.